 No, there are no licensing or eligibility requirements in Switzerland for a lender to a company.
 Any person can lend to a third party.
 Lending is not an activity that requires a licence.
 However, given that lending is typically an activity done by a bank, it is noteworthy that the banking business does require a licence, even if it does not perform the lending activity.
 A bank that is not domiciled in Switzerland and does not have any physical presence in Switzerland is entitled to do banking activities on a cross-border basis into Switzerland, which includes the lending business.
-Note that Swiss law will change and such cross-border exemptions will no longer be possible without a licence.
-The change in law will occur by 1 January 2020.
+As of 1 January 2020, the Financial Services Act (FinSA) regulates the offering securities and other financial instruments, as well as the provision of financial services, subjecting financial service providers to certain prerequisites.
+Under the FinSA, lending activities are, in principle, not considered financial services and consequently do not fall within the scope of the FinSA.
+However, the granting of loans to finance transactions with financial instruments is considered a financial service subject to specific requirements such as, inter alia, client segmentation, training, organisation and documentation requirements.